kagan-horzun/haxball-discord-integrated-bot/README.md

 🎉 **Project Purpose**
 This project is designed to assist **people with no coding knowledge** who want to **create and manage a HaxBall room with many different options**.
 Additionally, with **Discord integration**, users can **intervene in room management via Discord**, controlling the room with various commands.

-🎉 **Known bugs**
-If the person trying to match the Haxball account with the Discord account is the server owner, the bot shuts down.
-This is a one-time event.
-After restarting the bot you will have no problems.

 ---

 ## 🚀 **Key Features**